What Is Franchising?

 Conduct Market Research

-The only way to get an obvious picture of demand is through market research.
+Market research is the only way to get a clear picture of demand.
 This will show you whether your industry is growing or stagnating and if your target market is spending more or less money on franchises like yours.
 Which franchises in your industry are finding the most success at the moment?

 Market research also provides a snapshot of the success of your future competitors.
-Are lots of similar new franchises already trying to appeal to your target market?
+Are many similar new franchises already trying to appeal to your target market?
 How will you differentiate yourself from their brand identities?

 Make Sure You Have the Required Resources

-So, if you intend to franchise your business, make sure you set aside enough time and money to embark on this epic journey.
+For example, you want to be able to provide defined operating expenses for accurate budgeting.
+So, if you intend to franchise your business, set aside enough time and money to embark on this epic journey.

 Prepare for a Major Lifestyle Change

 Earlier, we alluded to the student/teacher dynamic between franchisors and franchisees.
 Though you may have experience interviewing and training employees, franchisees require another level of vetting and guidance.
-New franchisors must be prepared to ask many questions, answer a lot of questions, and help new franchisees get their locations ready for business.
+New franchisors must be prepared to ask and answer many questions and help new franchisees prepare their locations for business.

-As a result, you’ll probably end up devoting more time to these responsibilities than your usual day-to-day routine.
-Rather than having complete control over one business, you’ll have partial control over several companies.
-This lifestyle change can be very frustrating for entrepreneurs, so be prepared to step out of your comfort zone as you begin opening locations.
+As a result, you’ll probably devote more time to these responsibilities than your usual day-to-day routine.
+Rather than completely controlling one business, you’ll have partial control over several companies.
+This lifestyle change can frustrate entrepreneurs, so be prepared to step out of your comfort zone as you begin opening locations.

 Step 3: What Is a Franchise Plan?

 Every successful business requires a detailed business plan.
 The same goes for franchises.
-To achieve your goals for expansion, you must create a franchise plan.
+To achieve your expansion goals, you must create a franchise plan.

 This is where market research comes in handy.
 Based on what you’ve learned about your target market, the most sensible strategy might be to open up just a few locations in your county.
-Your franchise plan should explain how many locations you plan on opening and the timeline for each one.
+Your franchise plan should explain how many locations you plan to open and the timeline for each.

 No, you’re not expected to predict the exact number of locations you will open up throughout your lifetime.
 For this reason, your franchise plan only has to include a few years’ worth of locations at most.